Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 In May 2017, the Lebanese government canceled screenings of the blockbuster movie Wonder Woman, starring Israeli actress and former IDF soldier Gal Gadot.
 According to Lebanese officials, a ban on imported products from Israel applies to the film, and a significant media boycott campaign was organized against screenings.
 Gadot’s performance as Wonder Woman in 2016’s Batman vs Superman: Dawn of Justice did not receive the same backlash in Lebanon.

-Speaking at the annual Herzliya security conference near Tel Aviv in June 2017, Israeli Air Force Major-General Amir Eshel stated that if war were to break out with Hezbollah once again, Israel would open with all its strength from the start.
-Assuring the audience that Israel contains air power unimaginable in its scope, Eshel bragged that what the air force was able to do quantitatively in the… Lebanon war over the course of 34 days we can do today in 48-60 hours.
+At the annual Herzliya security conference near Tel Aviv in June 2017, Israeli Air Force Major-General Amir Eshel declared that if war with Hezbollah erupted again, Israel would strike with full force from the outset.
+Emphasizing the air force’s unprecedented capabilities, Eshel asserted that “what the air force was able to do quantitatively in the… Lebanon war over the course of 34 days we can do today in 48–60 hours.”

-The winner of the Miss Lebanon 2017 pageant was stripped of her title in August 2017, just one week after being crowned, when it was reported that she had visited Israel on an academic program in 2016.
+The winner of the Miss Lebanon 2017 pageant was stripped of her title in August 2017, just one week after being crowned, after it was reported that she had visited Israel as part of an academic program in 2016.
 Amanda Hanna, the Swedish-Lebanese winner of the contest, had posted photos on social media showing her in Israel with a friend.

 Israel has long hoped the Lebanese army would act against Hezbollah; however, it has been unwilling to do so.
 Nevertheless, Israel offered to help.
 “I offered assistance to them four times over the last year, including over the last week, through UNIFIL,” Defense Minister Benny Gantz said during a conference on February 2, 2022.
 “In a targeted manner, we want to support the Lebanese army that suffers from a lack of basic supplies, and which has lost 5,000 of its soldiers recently.”

 In 2022, Israel agreed to increase its natural gas exports to Egypt.
 Some of that gas was expected to be transferred to Lebanon.
 “There's a big energy crisis in Lebanon,” Energy Minister Karine Elharrar told Israel’s Army Radio.
-Nobody can go and inspect the molecules and check whether they originally came from Israel or Egypt.
+Nobody can inspect the molecules and determine whether they originally came from Israel or Egypt.

-After the movie Death on the Nile starring Israeli actress Gal Gadot was released in 2022, it was banned in Lebanon and Kuwait because she had served in the IDF.
-Her film Wonder Woman was also banned.
+After the movie Death on the Nile, starring Israeli actress Gal Gadot, was released in 2022, it was banned in Lebanon and Kuwait because she had served in the IDF.
+Her film Wonder Woman was also forbidden.

 In August 2023, the Security Council renewed UNIFIL’s mandate for another year.
 Israel succeeded in persuading members to accept two key changes: allowing UNIFIL to operate independently without coordinating its activity with the Lebanese army and requiring the Lebanese government to facilitate UNIFIL’s access to any site with announced and unannounced patrols.
 The objective was to prevent Hezbollah interference in its operations and to give UNIFIL more freedom to monitor the group’s activities.
 UNIFIL still has no enforcement power, however, and it was too late to effect changes on the ground that included Hezbollah establishing positions closer to the Israeli border.